lingtalfi/webmaster-wizard/README.md

 Actually the verbose flag is crucial here, if you forget it, you will get no output at all.

-You should see something like this:
+You should see something like this (more or less):

 ```bash
 webmaster-wizard > bashman -h "/path/to/your/home" -v -c myconf -t printEnv -p sketch